RE·MEDI Cost Savings

 The impact of the RE·MEDI system on the next twelve cost-drivers in the table is easily demonstrated with reference to the Value Chart.

 Cost-driver No. 3: First, unnecessary and/or inappropriate treatments are virtually eliminated.
-Doctors appearing in this chart have a powerful financial interest in becoming and remaining competitive by positioning themselves on "The Cutting Edge."
+Doctors appearing in this chart have a powerful financial interest in becoming and remaining competitive by positioning themselves on "The Cutting Boundary."
 But doctors who perform unnecessary or inappropriate treatments increase their costs without a commensurate improvement in patient outcomes, thereby making themselves less competitive.
 Moreover, the diagnostician's annual performance review gives him an incentive to exclude unnecessary or inappropriate treatments from his treatment plans.

 Cost-driver No. 4: This same line of argument also applies to technologies or techniques that are not cost-effective, as compared with other available options; and while new technologies can add to the overall cost of healthcare, the competition stimulated by RE·MEDI ensures that these additions must be cost-effective.